 6. Seek Support

-Once you’ve read through this page, we also suggest that you check out the Top Ten Tips for Families Living with JM and our Video for Newly Diagnosed Patients.
+Once you’ve read through this page, we suggest you check out the Top Ten Tips for Families Living with JM and our Video for Newly Diagnosed Patients.
 We would also like to encourage you to complete our Patient Registration.
 Once you’ve signed up, you’ll receive regular Cure JM Foundation newsletters, a copy of the Cure JM Welcome Kit, and full access to the Cure JM Family Support Network.

 Remember, you’re not alone in this – we’re here to help.

-*Cure JM Foundation does not endorse the individuals described therein but rather provides this as an informational resource.
-In no event shall Cure JM Foundation be liable for any decision made or action was taken in reliance on the information contained therein.
+*Cure JM Foundation does not endorse the individuals described therein but provides this as an informational resource.
+In no event shall Cure JM Foundation be liable for any decision made or action taken in reliance on the information contained therein.